raiet13/js-rails-updated/notes.md

 - Next Steps -

-- JS files not being captured/run by pages...
-Do I really have to use the coffeescript files?
-    -> Tried doing the "content_for" and adding the individual js file to the precompile

 - Use jQuery/ajax for TV show/characters
     -> Show Page with "next" (cycle through all shows) -> Index Page -> Automatically render all characters from show && click button to show all active user recordings on user profile